 Because they reach all the parts of your body, chemotherapy drugs also affect normal cells.
 Side effects vary greatly.
-The most common include nausea and vomiting, hair loss, fatigue, susceptibility to infection and constipation.
+The most common include nausea and vomiting, hair loss, fatigue, constipation and susceptibility to infection due to a temporary fall in the white blood cell count.
 Your health care professional can help you manage these side effects, but you must be sure to communicate how you feel.

-Because of the increasing development and availability of targeted drugs, it is becoming more common to test tumor tissue for the presence of the markers that would predict responsiveness to those targeted drugs, for example, EGFR mutations predicting response to erlotinib or ALK rearrangement predicting response to crizotinib.
+Because of the increasing development and availability of targeted drugs, it is becoming more common to test tumor tissue for the presence of the markers that would predict responsiveness to those targeted drugs, for example, EGFR mutations predicting response to erlotinib.
 Sometimes that requires obtaining additional tumor tissue biopsies to have sufficient material to test.